ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 	$ mbed export -i gnuarmeclipse -m K64F

 The `.project` and `.cproject` files are created in the root folder of the project.
-This new project can be opened with an Eclipse which has the GNU ARM Eclipse plug-ins installed.
+This new project can be opened with an Eclipse CDT which has the GNU ARM Eclipse plug-ins installed.

 ### Kinetis Design Studio (Freescale KDS) with GNU ARM Embedded Toolchain